hungyuenhei/portfolio/Netflix Competition Top 10/Case_Question and Study.md

 <img width="1236" height="604" alt="Image" src="https://github.com/user-attachments/assets/f0227763-a53d-4b1f-923e-cf55d75afeac" />

 As the data demonstrated above, Squid Game undoubtedly ranked number 1 in the total hours viewed as of its unique theme, the series reflected social phenomenons (like economic inequality and social anxiety and desperation) through childhood games, which resonating with the audiences.
+In Problem Statement 1, English TV contents reached the highest viewed hours among other 3 categories except 2021Q4, one of the reasons is the release of first season of Squid Game.
+The social echo and discussion was unprecedented to Korea TV series.
+It is also the only show categorized as Non-english TV shows among the top 10 most popular shows on Netflix.

 However, total hours viewed is not a must to be correlated with the longevity on top chart.
 While Squid Game has the highest viewing hours, the coloured bar shows a lighter red compared to 'Yo soy Betty, la fea' and 'Café con aroma de mujer'.
 It implies that the 2 shows stayed longer weeks in the top 10 even they had fewer total hours viewed.